A platform to connect entrepreneurs with accounting specialists.

 A. Financing Opportunities and Tax Deductions

 The buyer can access government financing programs and tax credits to facilitate the acquisition of the business.
-In addition, certain tax deductions, such as interest on an investment loan, lighten the new owner's tax burden.
+In addition, certain tax deductions, such as interest on an investment loan, lighten the tax burden for the new owner.
+To consider: choosing the right type of financing, deductible expenses and employee-related deductions.

 B. Tax implications for family buyers

 Family takeovers have their own tax nuances.
 A business can sometimes be sold as a gift, or at a favorable price between family members, each of these methods having its own tax implications.
-An accurate valuation and a fair selling price are therefore essential to avoid tax pitfalls.
+An accurate valuation and a fair sale price are therefore essential to avoid tax pitfalls.
+Remember, too, to frame the agreement in a shareholders' agreement, and to plan the use of losses with the right strategies.

 VI.
 Tax traps and estate planning